 Handle Probate and Ownership Transfer

-Ensure the property has legally transferred to your name through the probate process.
-Some buyers, especially cash investors, can work with properties still in probate, but having clear ownership streamlines the sale significantly.
-If probate remains incomplete, consult an estate attorney to expedite the process or explore your selling options beforehand.
+Make sure the property has officially changed ownership to your name via the probate procedure.
+Certain purchasers, particularly cash investors, may handle properties that are still in probate, but having clear ownership simplifies the sale considerably.
+If the probate process is not finished, seek advice from an estate attorney to speed things up, or consider your selling alternatives in advance.

 Meet Disclosure Requirements